favalosdev/favalosdev/README.md

 - ⚡ Fun fact: ...
 -->

-I'm most interested in how complex behaviour emerges from simple rules.
+I'm most interested in the emergence of complex behaviour from simple rules.